Metamate/gmd2/pages/faq.md

 ??? question "What are the prerequisites for the course?"
     A basic understanding of Object-Oriented Programming (OOP) and C#.

-??? question "What is the course project about?"
+??? question "What are the requirements for the course project?"
-    Implementing a game from scratch using the MonoGame framework.
+    Please see the [project](./project.md) section for more information.

 ??? question "What is the exam like?"
     The exam is an oral exam where you draw a question from a pool of questions and have to answer it.
-For more information, see the exam section.
+For more information, see the [exam](./exam.md) section.